Jacques Vaillant de Guélis: Low Countries & France

 On 19 December 1943 de Guélis was assigned to cover the Low Countries, France and Allied French Directorate as Assistant to Lieutenant-Colonel JRH Hutchinson, to assist with planning for the invasion of France in summer 1944.
 In April 1944 he attended radio courses on Eureka-Rebecca devices.

 Mission LINDEN

 On 7 July 1944 de Guélis was sent to south-western France, to work with resistance forces in the Corrèze area.

 Post war

-After the liberation of France, he was assigned to the Special Allied Airborne Reconnaissance Force (SAARF) to help coordinate the resistance and to provide feedback information, mainly on the conditions of prisoners of war and concentration camps.
+After the liberation of most of France in August and September 1944, de Guélis was assigned to the Special Allied Airborne Reconnaissance Force (SAARF) to help coordinate the resistance and to provide feedback information, mainly on the conditions of prisoners of war and concentration camps.
 He was sent across Europe to search for information.
 Whilst in Germany, his car was involved in an accident between Flossenbürg and the Weiden on 16 May 1945.
 He was transferred to a hospital in Lichfield, England, but died on 7 August 1945.

 de Guélis' body was cremated and his ashes interred in Cathays Cemetery in Cardiff, Wales.